GladysAssistant/v4-website/docs/dev/1_mac-linux.md

 sidebar_label: Mac/Linux
 ---

-You'll find here instructions to setup a development environment for Gladys 4.
+You'll find below the instructions on how to setup a development environment for Gladys 4.

 ## Server